Translate

 Purple Herons behind us, from beautiful sunshine to pouring rain, everything had changed as we headed out to find Sotos along the río Ebro.

-Sotos, are areas of the river where Popular, Willow, and shrubs all grow along the river banks.
-These woodlands are quite rare, amongst all the agriculture that borders the local rivers.
-These oasis, are great for birds, and especially the bird we were looking for, the Black Crowned Night Heron.
+Sotos are areas of the river where Popular Willow and shrubs grow along the river banks.
+These woodlands are rare amongst all the agriculture bordering the local rivers.
+These oases are great for birds, especially the bird we were looking for, the Black-crowned Night Heron.

-We had found a small group of Night Herons by the early afternoon.
-Their behavior, actively hunting food during the day, probably pointed, that they were just migrating through this area!
-Although, they can sometimes be seen feeding during the daytime.
+By early afternoon, we had found a small group of Night Herons.
+Their behaviour, actively hunting food during the day, probably indicated that they were just migrating through this area, although they can sometimes be seen feeding during the daytime.

 Once hidden away, we achieved good views of their movements.